How to Build a Cybersecurity Incident Response Plan

 CERT-In Reporting Requirements

-India's Computer Emergency Response Team (CERT-In) requires organisations to report certain cybersecurity incidents within 6 hours of detection.
+India's Computer Emergency Response Team (CERT-In) issued directions in April 2022 requiring organisations to report certain cybersecurity incidents within 6 hours of detection.
+Reportable incidents include:

 • Ransomware attacks

-Failure to comply can result in regulatory action.
-Your IRP must include a CERT-In notification procedure.
+Failure to comply with CERT-In reporting requirements can result in regulatory action.
+Your IRP must include a dedicated CERT-In notification procedure with a pre-approved template.

 How Vedtam Can Help

-Vedtam helps Indian enterprises build Incident Response Plans, conduct exercises, and deploy detection and response capabilities.
+Vedtam helps Indian enterprises build comprehensive Incident Response Plans, conduct tabletop exercises, and deploy the detection and response capabilities needed to respond effectively to real incidents.
+Our team also provides emergency incident response support when organisations need immediate expert assistance.

 Visit vedtam.com/solutions/cyber-security/ for more information.